build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 In this step, you configure AWS security group rules so that your directory domain controllers can connect to the enterprise subordinate CA to request a certificate.
 To do this, you must add outbound rules to each domain controller’s AWS security group to allow all outbound traffic to the AWS security group of the enterprise subordinate CA so that the directory domain controllers can connect to the enterprise subordinate CA to request a certificate.
 If you are using **self-managed AD** and your domain controllers are outside of AWS, you can ensure your domain controllers allow the necessary traffic from on-premises to the enterprise subordinate CA instance.

 1. In the navigation pane of the [AWS VPC console](https://console.aws.amazon.com/vpc/?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq), under the **Security** heading, choose **Security Groups**.
-2. Select the AWS security group of your AWS Managed Microsoft AD directory or a different security group if using self-managed AD.
+2. Select the AWS security group of your AWS Managed Microsoft AD directory.
 When using AWS Managed Microsoft AD, the security group name is formatted like the following: `d-1234567890_controllers`.
+If using self-managed AD, select a different security group that is attached to your domain controllers.
 3. Switch to the **Outbound rules** tab, and choose **Edit outbound rules**.
 4. Choose **Add rule** and then do the following:
    * For **Type**, select **Custom TCP**.
    * For **Port range**, enter `135`.
    * For **Destination**, select **Custom** and then enter the private IP assigned to the enterprise CA instance.
-5. Add another rule:
-   * For **Type**, select **Custom TCP**.
-   * For **Port range**, enter `49152 - 65535`.
+   * Add an additional rule by repeating the same above steps, but change the **Port range** value to `49152 - 65535`.
-   * For **Destination**, select **Custom** and then enter the private IP assigned to the enterprise CA instance.
+   * Add another additional rule by repeating the same above steps, but change the **Port range** value to `80` and the **Destination** to **Anywhere-IPv4** to allow the domain controllers to check CRLs during authentication.
-6. Choose **Save rules**.
+5. Choose **Save rules**.

-The domain controllers will automatically request a certificate based on the template named **LdapOverSSL-QS** that was created by the Microsoft Public Key Infrastructure on AWS Quick Start deployment.
-It can take up to 30 minutes for the directory domain controllers to auto-enroll the available certificates.
+When using AWS Managed Microsoft AD, the domain controllers will automatically request a certificate based on the template named **LdapOverSSL-QS** that was created by the Microsoft Public Key Infrastructure on AWS Quick Start deployment.
+It can take up to **30 minutes** for the directory domain controllers to auto-enroll the available certificates.
+If using self-managed AD, the next step discusses how you can enable auto-enrollment to accomplish the same.

-#### Step 4: Setup domain controller auto-enrollment for certificates
+#### Step 4: Setup domain controller auto-enrollment for certificates (self-managed AD)

 As the CloudFormation template creates and deploys a certificate template named **LdapOverSSL-QS**, ensure your domain controllers have auto-enrollment enabled in order for them to be granted a certificate to be used for authenticating users.
 Each domain controller that is going to authenticate smart card users **must have** a domain controller certificate.
 If you are using **AWS Microsoft Managed AD**, you can skip this step.

-1. Connect to your MGMT instance with an AD user in the Domain Admins or AWS Delegated Administrators group.
+1. Connect to your MGMT instance with an AD user in the Domain Admins group or a group with equivalent permissions.
 2. Open PowerShell as an Administrator and run the following commands to install the Group Policy Management console if it's not installed and open it:

 ```powershell